A shrub to 2 metres high.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

-phylicoides – reflects its similarity to the genus Phylica – a mostly South African genus with terminal inflorescences.
+phylicoides – reflects its similarity to the genus Phylica – a mostly South African genus in the Rhamnaceae, with terminal inflorescences.